 The habits of adolescence are not sufficient for the task at hand.

 I need to read every available book on climate change, and any book that will make me better able to solve climate change.
 I might dislike the author or disagree with their political views, but those are unimportant when millions of lives are at stake.
 The absolute best books I read will get added to my book recommendations.

 I need to learn everything I can about climate change, and every possible solution for solving it.
 Even if the solution is unpopular or has taboo tradeoffs, it needs to be considered; there’s too much at stake to not be open-minded.
-Whatever I learn, I’ll write about here… when I’m not actively trying to solve climate change.
+Whatever I learn, I need to find a way of turning into a practical solution for climate change.

 I need to turn myself into a person capable of solving climate change.
 I need to work long hours (50 hour weeks, 70 hour weeks, 100 hour weeks, more if necessary), and make those hours count.
 I need to be able to work longer hours than I’ve ever worked, focus more than I’ve ever focused, read faster than I’ve ever read, and be more organized than I’ve ever been.
 I need to be smart, capable, and free in all the ways that others are not if I want to have any chance of solving this.